justinsb/Cloud-Prize/Submission.md

 ## Which Categories Best Fit Your Submission and Why?

-* Best new monkey
+* **Best new monkey**

+I've implemented a 14 new chaos monkeys, simulating different types of failures.
+I've also made it really easy to create more chaos types just by writing a script, which is run via JClouds/SSH.

+Also:
 * Best usability enhancement

+I've fixed the problems I encountered while setting up the Simian Army, including documenting how to use the new AWS CLIs.

 * Best new feature

+I think that the idea of running sneakier chaos monkeys to simulate more devilish failures might even quality as a new feature.

 * Best contribution to operational tools, availability and manageability

+I think that if Netflix can survive an onslaught by the 15 monkeys of chaos, then it is much more likely to remain available throughout non-simulated problems.

 ## Describe your Submission

-_"There are more things in heaven and earth, Horatio, Than are dreamt of in your philosophy"_
+> There are more things in heaven and earth, Horatio,
+> Than are dreamt of in your philosophy
+>
+> _Shakespeare, Hamlet_

-_"There are known knowns; there are things we know that we know.
+> There are known knowns; there are things we know that we know.
-There are known unknowns; that is to say, there are things that we now know we don't know.
+> There are known unknowns; that is to say, there are things that we now know we don't know.
-But there are also unknown unknowns – there are things we do not know we don't know."_
+> But there are also unknown unknowns – there are things we do not know we don't know.
+>
+> _Donald Rumsfeld, Press Briefing_

 The chaos monkey currently just shuts down a machine; it simulates a "clean failure".
 The chaos monkey was a huge leap forward by Netflix engineering, but we've seen in a few AWS outages now that large-scale AWS failures are not clean.
 This is good - things fail in new ways at AWS cloud scale; we'd be upset if the same things kept going wrong.
 But we need the chaos monkey to simulate more types of failures if we want to more accurately simulate AWS failures.
 We've seen network connectivity issues; we've seen EBS issues; we've seen S3 go offline.
 I think the only thing we can be sure of is that the next failure will be different!